SkySoft-ATM/download-asset-action/README.md

 In order to use this action, a set of elements need to be provided.

-**Note** This action is still release candidat and the API may change in future versions. 🙂
+**Note** This action is still "Release Candidate" and the API may change in future versions. 🙂

 ## Examples